albar965/littlenavmap-manual/src/en/LOGBOOK.rst

     Airport names or other attributes are not compared.

 Either departure or destination ident empty
-    Remove all entries where departure or destination is empty.
+    Remove all entries where departure or destination is empty or off-airport.
+Off-airport departures or landings show coordinates like ``2956N10702E`` or ``4831N12255W`` instead of an airport ident.
     This can happen when running simulator replay, redoing landings or interrupting flights.

 Show a preview before deleting logbook entries